Last Updated on

 The history of hemp

-Hemp is possibly one of the earliest cultivated crops in the history of humankind, yet it lost its role as an environmentally friendly material for hemp clothing, hemp plastic, hemp paper, hemp building elements, cordage, jewellery and even biodiesel due to the negative stigma which came along with the nation-wide prohibition of hemp and marijuana that came into force amidst the twentieth century.
+Hemp is possibly one of the earliest cultivated crops in the history of humankind, yet it lost its role as an environmentally friendly material for hemp clothes, hemp plastic, hemp paper, hemp building elements, cordage, jewellery and even biodiesel due to the negative stigma which came along with the nation-wide prohibition of hemp and marijuana that came into force amidst the twentieth century.
 However, it didn’t prevent the United States from extensively using hemp during World War II to make uniforms, canvasses and ropes.

 The environmental harm of cotton